Thomas Frank interview: Brentford head coach discusses Bees' chase for Europe, Bryan Mbeumo future and summer transfer window

 There are signs that Brentford will stand firm again this summer, as Mbeumo is not the only player linked with a summer exit.

-Forest made a bid for Mbeumo's partner in crime Wissa during the January transfer window, while there was interest in Schade from Borussia Dortmund.
+Forest made a bid for Mbeumo's partner in crime Wissa during the January transfer window, making the Congolese forward's goal at the City Ground even more ironic.
+There was interest in Schade from Borussia Dortmund.
 Both sagas could resume in the summer.

 Meanwhile, reports from Germany have linked goalkeeper Flekken with a move to Bayer Leverkusen, while the form of Mikkel Damsgaard - who has 10 assists to his name this term, the same tally as Bruno Fernandes and one more than Cole Palmer - may engage interest.